Winner of the 2014 Scotiabank Giller Prize

 Seller: The Book Scouts, Sanborn, NY, U.S.A.

 Softcover.
 Condition: Fine.
 First Edition.
-We're happy to combine shipping to save you some money.
-We're also always buying collectible book collections.
+To our USA customers.
+We ship to the USA via "Deliver Duty Paid" shipping options.
+This means that there will be no duty or tariffs that you need to pay on your purchase!
+We're always buying collectible book collections.
 Contact us for details.
-We're happy to provide pictures of any and all books for you, please just ask!
+We're happy to provide pictures of all books, please just ask!
 Fine in illustrated wraps with French folds.
 Language: eng Language: eng 0.0 Language: eng.
 Seller Inventory # ABE-17025067917

 Seller: Samson Books, Trenton, ON, Canada